diegojromerolopez/diegojromerolopez.github.io/content/en/post/2025-04-05-how-to-write-a-good-unit-test.md

 tags: ["software", "testing"]
 ---

-# How to write a good unit test
 This post provides some guidelines about how to write a good unit test.
 There are some examples in Python with unittest.